mcanouil/mickael.canouil.fr/content/post/2021-04-30-floating-toc-in-blogdown/index.md

 {{- end -}}
 ```

+_Note_: Have a look at [HUGO website](https://gohugo.io/templates/introduction/) for the HUDO templating syntax.

 We do not want to modify any of the files in the `themes` directory, so we will create a new file at the root directory of our `blogdown` website (`layouts/_default/single.html`).
 I am not going to use the code proposed in [@CharlieLeee](https://github.com/wowchemy/wowchemy-hugo-modules/issues/1520#issuecomment-601982609)'s comment, but instead a slight modification to make the TOC a bit more responsive.

-In this case, the TOC will use three out of the twelve columns in a wide screen (_i.e._, grid layout).
+In this case, the TOC will use three out of the twelve columns in a wide screen (_i.e._,&nbsp;grid layout).
-On a smaller screen, TOC will occupy twelve columns (_i.e._, equivalent to the css `width: 100%;`) and will be wrapped after the contents, hence it will be under.
+On a smaller screen, the TOC will occupy twelve columns (_i.e._,&nbsp;equivalent to the css `width: 100%;`) and will be wrapped after the contents, hence it will be under.

 To note and for later, in the code chunk below: